learnable-content/contributor-documentation/Course Helpers & TA's/Repositories.md

   ![ReadMe Created](repo-screenshot-images/readme-created.png)

-#### Create Your first Branch
+#### Create your first branch

-How to create a branch is fairly easy you can use the commandline, Github.com or even a  Git Application to do this.
+How to create a branch is fairly easy you can use the commandline, Github.com or even a Git application to do this.

-At Github.com you first want to click on Branch: Master button (it will be a dropdown)
+At Github.com you first want to click on Branch:Master button (it will be a dropdown)

 ![Click On Master](repo-screenshot-images/click_me.png)